wch/SendText/README.md

-# SendText for Sublime Text 2
+# SendText for Sublime Text 2 and 3

 This package sends text to a terminal (or other program).
 If text is selected, it will send the selection to the terminal when you press cmd-Enter (Mac) or ctrl-Enter (Linux/Windows); if no text is selected, it will send the current line to the terminal and move the cursor to the next line.
 This is very useful for coding in interpreted languages.